ClickHouse/ClickHouse/docs/en/operations/settings/permissions-for-queries.md

 Possible values:

--   0 — All queries are allowed.
+-   0 — Read, Write, and Change settings queries are allowed.
--   1 — Only read data queries are allowed.
+-   1 — Only Read data queries are allowed.
--   2 — Read data and change settings queries are allowed.
+-   2 — Read data and Change settings queries are allowed.

 After setting `readonly = 1`, the user can’t change `readonly` and `allow_ddl` settings in the current session.